Harper Adams University: History

-Reginald Kenny became principal in 1962 until 1977.
+Reginald Kenny was principal from 1962 until 1977, followed by Tony Harris from 1977 until 1994.
 In 1964, the funding of the college was passed from the Ministry of Agriculture to the Department of Education and Science.
 The first Higher National Diploma students were enrolled in 1969.
-Tony Harris was later appointed principal in 1977 until 1994.
-Degree courses were first introduced at Harper Adams in 1981.
-The university was one of the first institutions to introduce a BSc. sandwich course.
+Degree courses were first introduced in 1981; Harper Adams was one of the first institutions to introduce a BSc. sandwich course.
 The CNAA granted Harper Adams the authority to validate its own courses.
-In 1985, the science building was opened by The Princess Margaret.
+In 1985, the science building was opened by Princess Margaret.

 Student numbers passed 1000 for the first time in 1991.
 In 1994, three new student residences were opened.
 Wynn Jones became principal in 1996, and later that year the Privy Council granted the university degree awarding powers.
 In 1998, Harper Adams gained the title of University College.
 In 2004, Harper Adams was awarded £2.1 million in funding to develop its work with rural businesses.
 Harper Adams gained the power to award research degrees in 2006 and shortly after, a new Biomass Hall was opened.
-Dr David Llewellyn was appointed principal in 2009.
-In the September, a new £2.3 million dairy unit was opened and in December, a £3million award-winning Regional Food Academy (RFA) was officially opened by The Princess Royal.
+David Llewellyn was appointed principal in 2009.
+That September, a new £2.3 million dairy unit was opened and in December, a £3 million Regional Food Academy (RFA) was officially opened by The Princess Royal.
 In 2010, Nick Herbert opened a Postgraduate and Professional Development Centre, and in the same year the Faccenda student centre and a new student hall of residence were opened.
-An anaerobic digester opened in 2011, expects to offset the carbon emissions of the university three times over annually.
-It won a Renewable Energy Infrastructure Award and hosts an award-winning anaerobic digestion facility.
-Mr Ken Sloan was appointed Vice-Chancellor of Harper Adams University in 2021, its eighth institutional leader.
+An anaerobic digester opened in 2011, which is expected to offset three times the carbon emissions of the university annually.
+It won a Renewable Energy Infrastructure Award.
+Ken Sloan was appointed Vice-Chancellor of Harper Adams University in 2021, its eighth institutional leader.

-Harper Adams is a lead academic sponsor of the JCB Academy which opened in 2010.
+Harper Adams is an academic sponsor of the JCB Academy, which opened in 2010.
 JCB Academy was the first university technical college to be established in England.

-In 2012, Harper Adams had the title 'university' conferred upon it.
+In December 2012, Harper Adams had the title 'university' conferred upon it.
 This ended the institution's long history of being a college and consequently, Harper Adams became Shropshire's first university.

-In 2020, the University welcomed the first student intake to a new joint veterinary school with Keele University.
+In 2020, the University received its first student intake to Harper and Keele Veterinary School, a new joint venture with Keele University offering a BVetMS degree.